seyo-IV/PowerShell/README.md

   gfind = Find AD-Group based on SamAccountName.

-  sfind = Find string in file.
+  sfind = Find string in files in a directory.

   sinfo = Get server info.